BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Would you like to see disability in dance assimilated into the mainstream?

 Yes, definitely.
-At the moment, Stopgap is now studied as part of the GCSE [General Certificate of Secondary Education] dance syllabus.
-Artificial Things, choreographed by Lucy Bennett, is one of the six dance companies’ work now featured on the Dance Anthology.
+At the moment, Stopgap is now studied as part of the GCSE dance syllabus.
+Artificial Things, choreographed by Lucy Bennett for Stopgap Dance Company, is one of the six works featured on the GCSE Dance Anthology.
 Students study the performance and can come to our workshops, and then get more involved with inclusive dance.

 This can only be a good thing.
 It’s important that companies adapt to help us integrate.
 When I did my BTEC at Kingston College, the course would have been too much for me with all the writing, so they adapted the course so that I could do it as a one-year BTEC certificate course, which was great for me.

 What is your preferred term for the field?